 These double-layered masks from iconic lingerie brand Wolford are 100 percent water-repellent, with an aluminium nose wire to adapt to your face.
 Made from 91 percent polyester and 9 percent elastane, these masks are breathable but still thick, with extra-thin elastic bands to keep the covering in place.

-This mask is similar to the one we reviewed above, but made with 100% cotton.
+This mask is similar to the one we reviewed above, but made with 100 percent cotton.

 Hype, a Leicester-based fashion and accessories brand, has launched its own branded face masks, which come in a single or multipack of three.
 They’re made from 100 percent cotton, and the company recommends washing them at 30 degrees on a cold cycle before drying on a radiator.